hzeller/rpi-rgb-led-matrix/README.md

 `--led-cols`          | Columns in the LED matrix, the 'width'.
 `--led-rows`          | Rows in the LED matrix, the 'height'.
 `--led-multiplexing`  | In particular bright outdoor panels with small multiplex ratios require this.
 Often an indicator: if there are fewer address lines than expected: ABC (instead of ABCD) for 32 high panels and ABCD (instead of ABCDE) for 64 high panels.
-`--led-row-addr-type` | Adressing of rows; in particular panels with only AB address lines might indicate that this is needed.
+`--led-row-addr-type` | Addressing of rows; in particular panels with only AB address lines might indicate that this is needed.
 `--led-panel-type`    | Chipset of the panel.
 In particular if it doesn't light up at all, you might need to play with this option because it indicates that the panel requires a particular initialization sequence.

 Panels can be chained by connecting the output of one panel to the input of